oxfordinternetinstitute/oxonfair/README.md

 ### Standard install

-Download the source of OxonFair and in the source directory run:
+In the terminal type:

-    pip install -e .\[full\]
+    pip install 'oxonfair[full]'

 This will download and install enough code to run any notebooks except those comparing with fairlearn.
 This includes autogluon, pytorch, and XGBoost.
-If this is too excessive, try a minimal install.
+If this is too many dependancies, try a minimal install.

 ### Minimal install

-Download the source of OxonFair and in the source directory run:
+In the terminal type:

-    pip install -e .
+    pip install oxonfair

 By default, this will only install the necessary dependencies sklearn; pandas; and numpy.
-You will not be able to load datasets, without installing `ucimlrepo`, and will have to install `matplotlib` to plot.
+You will not be able to load standard datasets, without installing `ucimlrepo`.
+You will have to install `matplotlib` to plot.

 ### Compare with Fairlearn

-Download the source of OxonFair and in the source directory run:
+In the terminal type:

-    pip install -e .\[notebooks\]
+    pip install 'oxonfair[notebooks]'

-This will download enough supporting libraries to run all the notebooks.
+This will download enough supporting libraries, including fairlearn, to run all the notebooks.

 ### Full install for running the test suite